 Health Care Legislation:

 AB 174-Health care affordability.
-This bill will make health care coverage more affordable to a larger number of people who are purchasing coverage through Covered California.
+This bill will make health care coverage more affordable to a larger number of people who are purchasing coverage through Covered California by expanding subsidies or providing tax credits, for example.

 AB 204-Hospital community benefit reporting.
 This bill will standardize how hospitals report the value of their "community benefits."
 The current reporting requirements do not require hospital systems to break out the value of their community benefits by hospital site and, as a result, individual communities do not have accurate information about how a local hospital is supporting their community.
 This bill will provide relevant information to local communities.